mattf1n/public-web-face-authentication/DESIGN.md

 The login page is modified from the Harvard Key login page, but we replaced the central element containing the login form with a webcam and a "take picture" button.
 When the user clicks this button, it saves a frame from the webcam and sends it via a XML HTTP request to the server.
 On the server, we use the face_recognition library to compare the face to the list of known faces.
 If there is a close match, the user is sent to the welcome page where they are greeted by name.
 Choosing the minimum threshold of resemblance was a major consideration.
 For our project presentation, we wanted the server to be able to recognize most Harvard students' faces from their sometimes inaccurate and low resolution ID photos without forcing to register their faces, so we set the threshold relatively low, that is, the server is more likely to accept questionable faces.
 The drawback of this approach is that misidentification is more common, especially with non-white faces.
 This somewhat racist bias is a common problem with facial recognition technologies.

-When the user's face is recognized, it is saved as a global variable `name` in app.py.
-This is bad design.
+When the user's face is recognized, it is saved as a session on the user's computer as `session['name']`.
+The user is now logged in and is redirected to the welcome page.

 ### Register